- Overview: Cyprus

 - three weeks of wages for each year of service from 11 to 15 years

 - three-and-a-half weeks of pay for each year of service from 16 to 20 years

 - four weeks of pay for each year of service beyond 20 years

-Acumen helps businesses and agencies to navigate the challenging landscape of Cypriot labor legislation with our global PEO/ Employer of Record (EOR) solution.
-As a global Employer of record, we hire your workforce without the need to open a local entity and the risk of hiring contractors – in compliance with local laws.
-Trust Acumen to mitigate compliance risks and streamline onboardring, payrolling and terminating your global workforce, when needed, on your company’s behalf.
-Leverage our extensive global knowledge base and professional international partner network with hyper local expertise to rest assured that your company remains in full compliance with Cypriot employment laws.
+Acumen helps businesses and agencies to navigate the challenging landscape of Cypriot labor legislation with our Global PEO/ Employer of Record (EOR) solution.
+As a global employer of Record, we hire your workforce without needing to open a local entity and the risk of hiring contractors – in compliance with local laws.
+Trust Acumen to mitigate compliance risks and streamline onboarding, patrolling, and terminating your global workforce, when needed, on your company’s behalf.
+Leverage our extensive global knowledge base and professional international partner network with hyper-local expertise to rest assured that your company remains in full compliance with Cypriot employment laws.

 Employee Benefits and Contributions